Why The 1980s Gave Us the Ultimate Slasher Movie Experience

 It was a delicate balance, but it created a uniquely entertaining experience.
 Now, I know what you’re thinking.
 “Weren’t many of those 1980s chiller movies kind of… cheesy?”
 And to that, I say: Absolutely!
 And that’s part of their charm.

-The 80s were a time of excess in all things, and horror movies were no exception.
+The 80s were a time of excess in everything, and scary movies were no exception.
 We reveled in the over-the-top gore, the outlandish plots, and the campy dialogue.

 It was all part of the fun.
 These movies didn’t take themselves too seriously, allowing audiences to fully immerse themselves in the experience without feeling like they were watching a lecture on the human condition.